buboyskie26/buboyskie26/README.md

 <h1 align="center">Hi 👋, I'm Justine Adrian</h1>
 <h3 align="center">A passionate developer from Philippines</h3>

-<p>I'm Justine Adrian A Sirios, a fourth-year student studying BSCS in the Philippines.
+<p>I'm Justine Adrian A. Sirios, an aspiring software developer with a BSCS degree from the Philippines.
 My interest in technology and its vast potential has been driving my journey in IT.
 While continuing my studies, I actively participate in hands-on projects and self-learning to improve my skills and deepen my understanding of the field.</p>

 - 👀 I’m interested in learning web development and develop projects that uses .NET Framework Technologies and Javascript Framework.
 - 🌱 I’m currently pursuing to learn the concepts of C# and Javascript